History of tattooing: Samoa

-Traditional Samoan tattooing of the "pe'a", body tattoo, is an ordeal that is not lightly undergone.
+Traditional Samoan tattooing of the pe'a, a body tattoo, is an ordeal that is not lightly undergone.
 It takes many weeks to complete.
 The process is very painful and used to be a necessary prerequisite to receiving a matai title; this however is no longer the case.
-Tattooing was also a very costly procedure.
+Tattooing was also a very costly procedure..
 Samoan society has long been defined by rank and title, with chiefs (ali'i) and their assistants, known as talking chiefs (tulafale).
 The tattooing ceremonies for young chiefs, typically conducted at the time of puberty, were part of their ascendance to a leadership role.
-The permanent marks left by the tattoo artists would forever celebrate their endurance and dedication to cultural traditions.
-The pain was extreme and the risk of death by infection was a concern; to back down from tattooing was to risk being labeled a "pala'ai" or coward.
+The pain was extreme and the risk of death by infection was a concern.
+The permanent marks left by the tattoo artists would celebrate their dedication to cultural traditions.
+To back down from tattooing was to risk being labeled a "pala'ai" or coward.
 Those who could not endure the pain and abandoned their tattooing were left incomplete, would be forced to wear their mark of shame throughout their life.
 This would forever bring shame upon their family so it was avoided at all cost.

-The Samoan tattooing process used a number of tools which remained almost unchanged since their first use.
-"Autapulu" is a wide tattooing comb used to fill in the large dark areas of the tattoo.
-"Ausogi'aso tele" is a comb used for making thick lines.
-"Ausogi'aso laititi" is a comb used for making thin lines.
-"Aumogo" small comb is used for making small marks.
-"Sausau" is the mallet used for striking the combs.
-It is almost two feet in length and made from the central rib of a coconut palm leaf.
-"Tuluma" is the pot used for holding the tattooing combs.
-Ipulama is the cup used for holding the dye.
-The dye is made from the soot collected from burnt lama nuts.
-"Tu'I" used to grind up the dye.
-These tools were primarily made out of animal bones to ensure sharpness.

 The tattooing process itself would be 5 sessions, in theory.
 These 5 sessions would be spread out over 10 days for the inflammation to subside.
 Christian missionaries from the west attempted to purge tattooing among the Samoans, thinking it barbaric and inhumane.
 Many young Samoans resisted mission schools since they forbade them to wear tattoos.
 But over time attitudes relaxed toward this cultural tradition and tattooing began to reemerge in Samoan culture.